Beyond Blame Overview

 Knowing what credible research was revealing about the effect of media violence on children and society — and fearing the social consequences — CML originally developed and launched its comprehensive community and school program, Beyond Blame: Challenging Violence in the Media, in 1994, with funding from the Carnegie Foundation and other philanthropic supporters (at that time, no funding was available for evaluation or implementation services; funding went to curriculum development).
 The updated version of CML's Middle School Unit was completed in 2006 and underwent evaluation by UCLA's Southern California Injury Prevention Research Center.

-From 2004 to 2009 the Center for Media Literacy’s curriculum, Beyond Blame: Challenging Violence in the Media underwent a rigorous evaluation study conducted by researchers at the Southern California Injury Prevention Research Center.
+From 2004 to 2009 the Center for Media Literacy’s curriculum, Beyond Blame: Challenging Violence in the Media underwent a rigorous longitudinal evaluation study conducted by researchers at UCLA's Southern California Injury Prevention Research Center.
 The goal of study was to assess whether or not a comprehensive media literacy intervention could mitigate the negative effects of exposure to media violence and reduce the risk for aggression and violence among middle school children.
 The research was funded by a grant from the Centers for Disease Control and Prevention.